 EMPTINESS OF MIND SHOULD NOT BE CONFUSED WITH CALM OF MIND!

-The practice of Phosphenism creates a calm of mind and stimulates all the cerebral functions.
+The practice of Phosphenism creates a calm of mind and stimulates all cerebral functions.
 That calm of mind is characterized by a sensation of physical relaxation and peace, rather than by the absence of thoughts because thoughts are still present in the mind.
 Very quickly, we perceive images and subjective sensations.
 Cerebral functions are fully active and are improved by the phosphenes because they stimulate the connections between the hemispheres of the brain.

-Calm of mind and phosphenes.
+The calm of mind and phosphenes.

 While focusing on a source of light, sway your head gently in a lateral motion.
 During the presence of the phosphene, observe the thoughts that come to your mind.